S3-working-group/s3-practical-guide/content/src/appendix/example-domain-description.md

 -   Social Media Specialist monitors Brand Engagement per platform **daily**,
 -   Marketing Manager reviews Brand Engagement **weekly**

-**Threshold**: Adjust content strategy if engagement on any platform decreases by 15% from one week to the next.
+**Trigger**: Adjust content strategy if engagement on any platform decreases by 15% from one week to the next.

 **Purpose**: Build a strong online community and brand loyalty.